tjoslin/multilateration/README.md

 P=lx.Project(mode=<mode>,solver=<solver>)
 ```

-Currently three modes are supported:
+Currently two modes are supported:
  - 2D
  - 3D
- - Earth1

 Also three solvers can be used:
  - LSE for least square error
  - LSE_GC for least square error with geometric constraints.
 Geometric constraints force the solutions to be in the intersection areas of all multilateration circles.
- - CCA for centroid method, i.e., the solution will be the centroid of the intersection area.
-If no common intersection area exist, the area with maximum overlap is used.

 To add anchors to the project use: